erdeneryesil/NeuralNetworkCore/README.md

 The columns in the list:
 - <p>Age		: Person’s age.
 It is an integer.</p>
-  <p>  It is already numerical data, there is no need for any digitization.</p>
+  <p>It is already numerical data, there is no need for any digitization.</p>

-- Sex		: Person’s gender.
+- <p>Sex		: Person’s gender.
 It is a categorical data.
-Options: Female, Male.
+Options: Female, Male.</p>
-  Digitization of it : Female=0, Male=1
+  <p>Digitization of it : Female=0, Male=1</p>

-- Bmi		: The person's body mass index.
+- <p>Bmi		: The person's body mass index.
 It is a decimal number.
-The part on the right side of the decimal point consists 3 digits.
+The part on the right side of the decimal point consists 3 digits.</p>
-  Transformation: To convert body mass index values into integers, they are multiplied by 1000.
+  <p>Transformation: To convert body mass index values into integers, they are multiplied by 1000.</p>

-- Children	: Number of children covered by the person's health insurance / Number of dependents of the person.It is an integer.
+- <p>Children	: Number of children covered by the person's health insurance / Number of dependents of the person.It is an integer.</p>
-  It is already numerical data, there is no need for any digitization.
+  <p>It is already numerical data, there is no need for any digitization.</p>

-- Smooker	: Whether the person smokes or not.
+- <p>Smooker	: Whether the person smokes or not.
 It is a categorical data.
-Options: Yes, No:Hayır.
+Options: Yes, No:Hayır.</p>
-  Digitization of it : No=-1, Yes=1 (The values -1 and 1 were determined arbitrarily).
+  <p>Digitization of it : No=-1, Yes=1 (The values -1 and 1 were determined arbitrarily).</p>

-- Region	: The region where the person lives.
+- <p>Region	: The region where the person lives.
 It is a categorical data.
-Options: Southeast , Northeast , Northwest , Southwest.
+Options: Southeast , Northeast , Northwest , Southwest.</p>
-  Digitization of it :   Southeast = -2, Northeast = -1, Northwest = 1, Southwest = 2 (The values were determined arbitrarily).
+  <p>Digitization of it :   Southeast = -2, Northeast = -1, Northwest = 1, Southwest = 2 (The values were determined arbitrarily).</p>

-- Charges	: Individual medical costs billed by health insurance.
-It is a decimal number.
+- <p>Charges	: Individual medical costs billed by health insurance.
+It is a decimal number.</p>
-  Since this data has a very wide range, it was divided into a total of 7 categories 0-5000				: 	0
+  <p>Since this data has a very wide range, it was divided into a total of 7 categories</p>

+  - 0-5000				: 	0
-  5000-10000			:	1
+  - 5000-10000			:	1
-  .
+  - .
-  .
+  - .
-  .
+  - .
-  50000-65000			:	6
+  - 50000-65000			:	6

 <p>Inputs : Age, Sex, Bmi, Children, Smooker, Region</p>
 <p>Output: Charges</p>